Fordi/Beekeeping/README.md

 # Beekeeping

-This book is meant to serve as a dumping ground for data I'm learning about keeping bees.
+This book serves as a dumping ground for data I'm learning about keeping bees.